President Trump Tells Democrats to ‘Call Me’ to Fix Obamacare

 "The Democrats ObamaCare is imploding," he wrote.
 "Massive subsidy payments to their pet insurance companies has stopped.
 Dems should call me to fix!"

-On Thursday, the president signed an executive order that could upend the country's current insurance system by cutting subsidies to health insurance companies for low-income patients.
+On Thursday, the President signed an executive order that could upend the country's current insurance system by cutting subsidies to health insurance companies for low-income patients.
 The subsidies are said to allow insurance companies to offer plans that poorer Americans can afford.

 Trump has previously dubbed such subsidies a "bailout."